Helping your teenager to make a smooth transition to becoming a more capable and independent person can be complex in a divorced family.

 Experts agree that friends, school, extracurricular activities, and jobs are all crucial to a teenager’s well-being.
 Being flexible in your parenting schedule allows your teen to enjoy the things that are essential for his or her life.
 Operating from a mindset that they need balance in their life will serve as a protective factor during the whirlwind of adolescence.
 Your teen might end up feeling disappointed or resentful if you try to get them to adhere to your expectations or you’re rigid.

-According to divorce expert Rosalind Sedacca, if you’ve built a healthy foundation with your teenager prior to your divorce, it’s likely that they’ll be resilient and adjust to your breakup.
+According to divorce and co-parenting expert Rosalind Sedacca, if you’ve built a healthy foundation with your teenager prior to your divorce, it’s likely that they’ll be resilient and adjust to your breakup.
 When you take time to truly listen to your adolescent, they’ll be more likely to ask your advice when they have a problem.
-Rosalind Sedacca CCT writes: “How you handle this now will affect your long-term relationship with her.
+Sedacca writes: “How you handle this now will affect your long-term relationship with her.
 So, don’t stand on your soap-box.
-Show her your empathy, compassion and the ability to turn the other cheek.”
+Show her your empathy, compassion, and the ability to turn the other cheek.”

 Follow Terry on Facebook, Twitter, and movingpastdivorce.com where you can order her award-winning book Daughters of Divorce: Overcome the Legacy of Your Parents’ Divorce and Enjoy a Happy, Long-Lasting Relationship.